koira

 Title: How to Fill Cancellations from a Waitlist Automatically

-The percentage of cancelled appointment slots that are successfully refilled from a waitlist, used to measure the effectiveness of a cancellation management system.
+The percentage of cancelled appointment slots that are successfully filled by a waitlisted client, used as the primary performance metric for waitlist backfill systems.

 AreaManual approachAutomated approach